Wherever you find your tight lines, one fish you can depend on to offer up prime fillets is the bottom-loving summer flounder.

 Called “fluke” from New Jersey north and simply “flounder” further south, this tasty flatfish hits the inshore scene hard when small baitfish like sand eels, spearing, peanut bunker, bay anchovies or pilchards make the scene.
 The biggest summer flounder – those weighing 8 pounds or more – are also called doormats in recognition of their rug-like shape and appearance.
 Blessed with the ability to change their basic brown color patterns to match the sea floor, they lie in wait for a passing baitfish to scurry past and then pounce on the prey with an aggressive quickness that belies their simple appearance.

 Summer flatties can be ravenous at times and downright frustrating to pin down at others.
 Still, they are an everyman’s fish in every sense of the word.
-Available in both inshore bay and ocean waters, they are generally aggregable, numerous enough to offer a reasonable chance at taking a few home on most trips, and they provide some of the best table fare to be hauled from the deep blue sea.
+Available in both inshore bay and ocean waters, they are generally aggregable, numerous enough to offer a reasonable chance at taking a few home on most trips, and they provide some of the best table fares to be hauled from the deep blue sea.

 Long-time friends Ann and Matt Martin first turned us on to Fish Francese years ago, passing along a recipe for chicken that they liked for fluke.
 My wife, Felicia, has naturally modified the original recipe over time, culminating in what may be our favorite way to enjoy the tasty summer flattie.